List of video game console palettes: Game Boy Color

 Though there is a 56 color limit, this in of itself is a palette storage limit and not an actual hardware limitation.
-As such, the programmer can swap out the palettes on a per-scanline basis.
-Because of this ability to swap out the palettes each scanline, over eight thousand colors can actually appear on screen per frame when programmed on a per-scanline basis.
+As such, the programmer can swap out the palettes every two scalines.
+Because of this ability to swap out the palettes, around 2,000 colors can actually appear on screen per frame when programmed like that (using only background palettes).